-My muse at the moment is a pneumatic drill, interlaced with the robust soundtrack from the bathroom fitter’s radio and power tools.
+My muse at the moment is a masonry drill, interlaced with the robust soundtrack from the bathroom fitter’s radio and power tools.
 My house is festooned with dustsheets and off-shelf books piled high.
-Oddments of plumber’s materials and boxes of sanitaryware promise the bathroom of my dreams.
+Plumber’s materials and boxes of new sanitaryware promise the bathroom of my dreams.
 If I dreamed of bathrooms, which I do not.
 But it will be some while before I have the luxury of quiet.
 Tomorrow, I am told, some men will come and dig up my garden, for a broadband cable.
 Fibre – at last – has come to this remote corner of Cumbria.
 The kiddies will be pleased.
 That no one told us this was happening, is incidental, as things often are.
 Knowledge gives a sense of order, even if it is beyond one’s control.
 It is deceptive.

 It is also the season of Christmas baking.
 Cakes and mincemeat, always homemade, but not improved for a spicing of cement dust or fibreglass from the loft.
 I shut the kitchen door, dream of a degree of order, and a quiet corner to read and enjoy a cup – or glass – of something, with or without a mince pie.

 It is fortunate, perhaps, that I am writing of a dystopia right now, the smell of damp sandstone dust and plaster brings the notion of dereliction.
 My dystopian bathroom is cold, with peeling green paint, and has the dripping iron pipes of imagined institutions.
 It smells of mould, decayed flesh and corroded metal.
 The sanitaryware is stained and chipped chipped, the plugholes and drains drop downwards to some kind of dark pit, where foul black slime accumulates.
 Even dystopias need bathrooms!